mikebroberts/clubby/README.md

 Clubby is a reporting web application for the [Clubhouse](https://clubhouse.io/) software team management tool.
 It provides some iteration and roll-up views that Clubhouse itself doesn't have (yet!)

-**Please note this project is not currently maintains, and uses an old version (V1) of the Clubhouse API.
+**Please note this project is not currently maintained, and uses an old version (V1) of the Clubhouse API.
 V2 of the Clubhouse API offers more features.**

 For those who are comfortable coding in Clojure it also provides a set of functions that may help you if you're writing your own code against the Clubhouse API.